Gin549/DsLabProejct/doc/text.md

 For this reason, we tested using a grid search values of n_estimators near 100.\\

 The maximum depth obtained by the RT and the ET with default parameters is respectively 38 and 54.
 We tested the configurations with max_depth None, 60%, and 80% of the previous values.
+%TODO: put in the subnotes that None means no limits on the maximum depth

 We divided the development dataset 80/20.
 On the 80%, we performed a cross validation using 4 folds.
 The metric used was the average Euclidean distance (\ref{eq:EuclideanDist}).\\
 The 20% was used to test the best performing models, before using all the labeled data to build the final regressors.